 Sub-objective #4

-Build, enable, and maintain innovation and accessibility in technology, approaches, and services development to increase cost-effectiveness value of, decrease costs of, increase energy efficiency of, and/or increase scale of and/or access to emerging or existing energy efficient projects, products, and/or services.
+Innovation and Accessibility: Build, enable, and maintain innovation and accessibility in technology, approaches, and services development to increase cost-effectiveness value of, decrease costs of, increase energy efficiency of, and/or increase scale of and/or access to emerging or existing energy efficient projects, products, and/or services.
 [Activity e.g., moving beneficial technologies towards greater cost-effectiveness]

 Final Note: There were no comments specific to sub-Objective 4, and the WG supported this sub-Objective as edited by consensus.